VDA5050/VDA5050/VDA5050_EN.md

 While this guideline  does not explicitly define a map format, both a zone and a zone set are well-defined JSON objects.
 This structure shall be maintained when providing the download as well as sending the zones via the separate `zoneSet` topic.
 This structure is not part of the state message.

-Zone sets shall only be changed and distributed by master control to keep consistency in the system.
+Zone sets shall only be changed and distributed by fleet control to keep consistency in the system.

 A `zoneSet` is an array of `zone` objects with a globally unique identifier, `zoneSetId`.
 It must be associated with a single map referenced through the `mapId`.
 The `mapVersion` shall not be referenced, as the same zone set might be intended to be used for several versions of one map.
-In general, several zone sets can be defined in addition to a single map and it is upon master control to ensure that the right zone set is enabled for each map on the vehicle.
-As with maps, the `zoneSetStatus` indicates which zone set is currently used by the vehicle.
-Only a single zone set can be active at once for each `mapId` on the vehicle.
+In general, several zone sets can be defined in addition to a single map and it is upon fleet control to ensure that the right zone set is enabled for each map on the mobile robot.
+As with maps, the `zoneSetStatus` indicates which zone set is currently used by the mobile robot.
+Only a single zone set can be active at once for each `mapId` on the mobile robot.
 Zones shall not extend beyond the spatial boundaries of a map.
 The content of a zone set with a unique `zoneSetId` shall not change.
 If changes are required within a zone set, it shall be referenced with a new `zoneSetId`.